vivekrungta01/sfmovie/README.md

 - Implemented the back-end as a REST service for getting all movie details to frontend

-- A Importer script is used to retrieve the DataSF api json file from local storage and loop through all results (calling Google Maps Geocode API to retrieve latitude and longitude for all unique locations) to properly fill movie_location collection in mongo.
+- A [Importer script][4] is used to retrieve the DataSF api json file from local storage and loop through all results (calling Google Maps Geocode API to retrieve latitude and longitude for all unique locations) to properly fill movie_location collection in mongo.

 - Used spring mongo data to query in mongo ..